 Anything marketed as diet or sugar free may be a good choice when you have diabetes.
 These products typically avoid sugar entirely and use either natural or artificial sweeteners instead.

 Those alternative sweeteners are often sweeter than sugar and don’t spike your blood sugar in the same way.
+Interestingly, you can even find keto energy drinks that will work for diabetics.

 However, diet drinks should be approached with caution, particularly those that use artificial sweeteners.
 While the sweeteners have been studied and are viewed as safe, not everyone agrees.
 There are plenty of debates about whether the sweeteners cause more harm than good.